 Abuse is not always physical or sexual in a relationship.
-When your partner constantly uses certain words to insult, demean, manipulate, dominate you and even make you afraid of them, then they are verbally abusing you.
-In fact, there are different patterns of verbal abuse which can make it harder for the abused to identify it.
+When your partner constantly uses certain words to insult, demean, manipulate, dominate you, and even make you afraid of them, then they are verbally abusing you.
+In fact, there are different patterns of verbal abuse that can make it harder for the abused to identify it.

 Arguments happen in all relationships.
 That’s normal and healthy.
 We scream and shout, we fight and we may even say some mean things.
 But then we apologize and try to make things better.
 However, when you constantly feel down due to your partner’s words and it affects your self-esteem, then it is verbal abuse.
 That is not normal.